anastasiiaxfr/gatsby-starter/src/markdown/news/blog2 copy.md

 thumb: "../../assets/img/news/thumbs/n2.jpg"
 ---

-# Terms of usage
+## Heading 2

-Why are you fighting? / Oh Summer, first race war, huh?.
+Can’t you see you’re all the same? / Oh Summer, first race war, huh?.

 Those guys are inside you building a piece of shit Ethan!!
 They're inside you building a monument to compromise!!
 Fuck them.
 Fuck those people.
 Fuck this whole thing Ethan.